madhavjk/Color_Detection/README.md

         python color.py --image colorpic.jpg

 5. Now, double-click anywhere on the image and you will get color and pixel value of the point.

+Output: